Board of Trustees

-John Belizaire is a managing partner at NextStage LLC, a private equity firm.
-He is also a Senior Industry Advisor for Guidewire Software.
-Prior to this, he founded and was CEO of FirstBest Systems, a software and services company for commercial insurance carriers.
+John Belizaire is CEO of Soluna, the world's first vertically-integrated blockchain computing company.
+John Belizaire is also a managing partner at NextStage LLC, a private equity firm.
+Before this, he founded and was CEO of FirstBest Systems, a software and services company for commercial insurance carriers.
 Before FirstBest, he was senior director of business development and strategic planning for BEA Systems, and he co-founded The Theory Center, a leader in Java-based component software for enterprise applications.
 John holds Bachelor of Science and Master’s degrees in Computer Science from Cornell University.

 Bruno Bich is chairman of the board of the BIC Group.
 He began his career in corporate finance and investment banking before joining BIC, where he was instrumental in building the company’s U.S. franchise, which now represents more than 50% of the group’s sales.
 He holds a bachelor’s degree in marketing from New York University and serves on the board of EDHEC University in France.